 The managed land version of the dynamic vegetation-ecosystem model LPJ-GUESS (Smith et al. 2001, 2014; Lindeskog et al., 2013), was used to simulate cereal yields (wheat, maize, millet and rice) as input to PLUM as in Engström et al. (2016a).
-The simulations capture the impact of climate change on yield developments on a 0.5 × 0.5° global grid through changes in precipitation, temperature patterns and CO2 concentration (derived from the RCPs, see Engström et al., 2016a), through direct biophysical effect and also by adopting the sowing algorithm to changes in climate.
-No other changes (e.g., the introduction of new varieties) in cropland management were considered in these simulations.
-Simulated yields from LPJ-GUESS were used to construct per grid cell anomalies, which were then applied on actual and potential yields taken Mueller et al. (2012) for the year 2000.
-For use in PLUM, actual and potential yields were aggregated from grid cells to country level using area fractions from the MIRCA2000 data set (Portmann et al., 2010), which was used to calculate the initial yield gap.
+The simulations capture the impact of climate change on yield developments on a 0.5 × 0.5° global grid through changes in precipitation, temperature patterns and CO2 concentration (derived from the RCPs, see Engström et al., 2016a), through direct biophysical effect and also by adaptation of sowing time to changes in climate.
+No other changes (e.g., the introduction of new varieties) in cropland management were considered in the simulations for the present study.
+Simulated yields from LPJ-GUESS were used to construct anomalies which were then applied on a grid cell basis to actual and potential yields taken Mueller et al. (2012) for the year 2000.
+For use in PLUM, actual and potential yields were aggregated from grid cells to country level using crop area fractions from the MIRCA2000 data set (Portmann et al., 2010), which was used to calculate the initial yield gap.
 The SSP-RCP matrices for the reference and mitigation scenarios (Appendix A5) were used to weight the simulated climate driven yield anomalies for the four RCPs together.
 During the simulations, the yield gap does not change as a proportion of potential yield (see Engström et al. (2016a) for details on how the yield gap is modelled).
 However, as potential yield is computed dynamically based on climate input, resulting in an anomaly relative to baseline conditions, the absolute magnitude of the yield gap can change.

 The country-level changes in cropland area simulated with PLUM were applied to a base map of current land cover (cropland and grassland) extent on a 0.5 × 0.5° global grid (Hurtt et al. 2011).
 A downscaling algorithm was used to disaggregate land cover from country to grid cell level based on a weighted combination of proximity to existing cropland and suitability based on simulated potential crop productivity, capturing both expansion and contraction of current land cover extent.
 A detailed description of the downscaling algorithm is provided in Appendix A7.